Link to URL/File

 When you link data, DataGraph assesses the entries in each column and assigns the column to either a Number, Text, or Date.
 The icon indicates the data type.

-If the assigned type is not correct, click the gear menu to change the type.
+If the assigned type is incorrect, click the gear menu to change the type.
 This does not change the data, only how the entries are interpreted.

 Options

 By default, the data is not saved in your DataGraph file.
 The data is reloaded when you first enter the file location, change the location, or open a file.
-At any time, you can force a reload of the data by clicking the reload symbol shown here.
+You can force a reload of the data at any time by clicking the reload symbol shown here.

 Reload on Change